-Health Services Bulletin No. 15.03.36; SUBJECT: Post Sexual Battery Medical Action

-E. If the perpetrator is known, orders will be obtained from the physician for the perpetrator to be tested for the following:
+Health Services Bulletin No. 15.03.36; SUBJECT: Post Sexual Battery Medical Action E. If the perpetrator is known, orders will be obtained from the physician for the perpetrator to be tested for the following:

 - 1. HIV (with required counseling)

 - 2. Hepatitis B and C

 - 3. Gonorrhea

 - 4. Syphilis

 - 5. Chlamydia

-H. If the perpetrator is not known, the victim will be offered treatment for all diseases listed in section III "F".
+- H. If the perpetrator is not known, the victim will be offered treatment for all diseases listed in section III "F".

 - J. Repeat testing for diseases that may have been transmitted should be done at intervals of four (4) weeks, three (3) months, and one (1) year.
 In addition, female victims should have repeat cultures and probes within two (2) weeks.
-Any other abnormalities (trichomonas, cervicitis, etc.) noted by testing should be appropriately addressed. - 3.
-A mental health evaluation will be offered to any identified inmate-on-inmate abusers within 60 days of learning of such abuse history and, as appropriate, the abuser will be offered treatment.
+Any other abnormalities (trichomonas, cervicitis, etc.) noted by testing should be appropriately addressed.

+- 3. A mental health evaluation will be offered to any identified inmate-on-inmate abusers within 60 days of learning of such abuse history and, as appropriate, the abuser will be offered treatment.

-Health Services Bulletin No. 15.03.36; SUBJECT: Post Sexual Battery Medical Action goes into more details than is listed above.
-It also contains the medical regime (medications) for each of those items listed above.
+Health Services Bulletin No. 15.03.36; SUBJECT: Post Sexual Battery Medical Action also includes the medical regime (medications) for each of those items listed above.